 £20

-could provide gardening gloves and tools for one of our volunteers
+could provide tools or materials for our craft activities

 £50

-could pay for an enabler to support a group gardening session
+could pay for an enabler to support a group activity session